 USS Hull (DD-945)

-The USS Hull belonged to the Forrest Sherman class of U.S. Navy destroyers, a class of ships that were made in the post-World War II years.
+The USS Hull belonged to the Forrest Sherman class of U.S. Navy destroyers, made in the post-World War II years.
 She was commissioned in 1958 and saw service through the early 1980s.
 Her active duty tours included service during the Vietnam War, participating in combat, patrolling, escorting other ships, and even rescuing downed aviators.

 Although the Hull performed admirably in service of the U.S. Navy for decades, she was built at a time, the 1950s, when the use of asbestos in shipbuilding was high.
 Asbestos was used throughout the ship and caused many of the service men and women on board to be put at risk for exposure.
 Some of these were later diagnosed with serious illnesses as veterans and suffered severe pulmonary and respiratory symptoms decades after serving their country aboard the USS Hull.